 If you’re dealing with pimples, there are a few things that can help.
 They all have one thing in common: they’re super harsh.
 Use them on pimples only!

-So, who are these pimple busters?
+Who are these pimple-fighters?
 Here are my faves:

 Choose your poison!